-- Leave the “allow sites to play…” option on.
+- Leave the “Allow sites to play sound” option on.
 Mute sites that play sound by clicking the “Add” button next to the “Mute” option.

-Of course, you can choose to add exceptions to the Mute list, which would allow you to mute a selection of websites.
+Of course, you can add exceptions to the Mute list, allowing you to mute a selection of websites.
 All other sites will be playing videos automatically as before.
 Just click Add in the Mute section and enter the site’s address.

 How to Mute Sound on Autoplay Videos using Chrome on Mac

 Once again, you cannot turn off autoplay videos on Chrome webpages with built-in options, but you can mute the audio on all websites in Chrome on your Mac computer using the steps outlined below.

 - Click the three dots icon in the top right corner of Chrome’s window.

 - This will open Chrome’s menu pop-up.
 Look for “Settings” at the bottom of the menu and click it.

 - Chrome will now open the Settings page in a new tab.
 Click “Privacy and security” in the menu to the left.

 - Click the “Site settings” option on the main screen.

 - Further down the page, you will find “Additional content settings,” click that.